bryanwweber/orbital-mechanics-notes/review/kinematics.md

 ## Position and Velocity

-Given a [frame of reference](../intro/reference-frames.md), we can specify the position of any particle $P$ with reference to the origin $O$ of the the coordinate system:
+Given a [frame of reference](../intro/reference-frames.md), we can specify the position of any particle $P$ with reference to the origin $O$ of the coordinate system:

 :::{math}
 :label: eq:cartesian-position-vector